We often hear people saying: “My day doesn’t starts without a ‘Cup of Joe’ or my ‘Cup of Java’“. That is how many refer to their morning Coffee cuppa.

 In 1898, the Martinson Coffee Company was founded by Joe Martinson in New York.

-By 1930 the company name spread across New York and the company sales boomed up.
+By the year 1930 the company name spread across New York and the company sales boomed up.
 The coffee from Martinson was originally known as Joe’s Coffee or Cup of Joe.
-However, later every coffee- no matter what brand or where they sourced it from coming to be known as Joe in the neighborhood.
+However, later every coffee- no matter what brand or where they source it came from started being known as Joe’s coffee in the neighborhoods in New York.

 Also in the 1930’s, Jamoke was a term used across many coffee outlets, which literally meant a combination of Java coffee and Mocha.
 Eventually, the term ‘Jamoke’ changed into an abbreviated form called ‘Joe’.
 It is quite possible that Joe was nothing but a blended variety of coffee with cocoa.